Why does my lobby need a Visitor Management System?

-Initially, one can still utilize a sign-in sheet to allow the visitor to fill-in the necessary information.
-Once this is complete the receptionist can manually enter the information into a basic visitor management software program.
-If desired a nondisclosure agreement could be signed by the visitor at this time as well.
-This initial “upgrade” is probably the least expensive and most closely represents the little black book sign in system while adding a permanent, searchable electronic record of visitors and who is they are visiting.
+Initially, one can still utilize a sign-in sheet to allow the visitor to fill in the necessary information.
+Once this is complete, the receptionist or security personnel can manually enter the information into a basic visitor management software program and notify hosts.
+If desired, a non-disclosure agreement could be signed by the visitor at this time as well.
+This initial “upgrade” is probably the least expensive and most closely represents the little black book sign-in system while adding a permanent, searchable electronic record of visitors and who they are visiting.
 This option also represents the least costly solution to implement and provides a relatively easy transition with staff when implementing a lobby security system.

-The most popular system we implement incorporates a drivers license/business card scanner.
+The most popular visitor check system we implement incorporates a drivers license/business card scanner.
 This scanner is connected to a PC and communicates with the visitor management software.
 As the visitor’s license or card is scanned, the necessary information is extracted from the card and populates the corresponding fields in the software.
 The visitors drivers license photo can also be captured at this time.
 The photo can be printed on a visitor badge or retained in the database to provide a photo record for future use.
-Using a scanner in this manner is the most efficient process to quickly process visitors entering into the lobby who have not been pre-registered.
+Using a scanner in this manner is the most efficient process to quickly process visitors entering the lobby who have not been pre-registered.
 Some companies also choose to use a physical security device, such as optical turnstiles, in addition to card scanners as an added security measure.